Gain an appreciation for the diversity and importance of plants and their environments.

 Learn how your gift to Mordecai Children’s Garden can support educational programming while ensuring the vibrancy of the garden.
 Download a printable donation form.
-If you are interested in a named leaf or flower on our donor trellis, please contact our Development Office at 720-865-3528 or email@example.com.
+If you are interested in a named leaf or flower on our donor trellis, please contact the Development Department at 720-865-3528 or email@example.com.

 What is the recommended age range for Mordecai Children’s Garden?